ArthurCLM/houseprices/README.md

-This is a Kaggle project that i used to training my data scientist skills when i was study python.
+This is a Kaggle project that i used to training my data scientist skills when i was studying python.